rifaat-shekh-yusef/draft-yusef-oauth-nested-jwt/draft-yusef-oauth-nested-jwt.md

 ## Embedded Tokens Error Response

-If the authorization fails to validate the embedded token, then the authorization server MUST construct an error response, as specified in section 5.2 of RFC6749.
+If the authorization server fails to validate the embedded token, then the authorization server MUST construct an error response, as specified in section 5.2 of RFC6749.
 The value of the error parameter MUST be invalid_embedded_token error code.

 The authorization server MAY include additional information regarding the reasons for the error using the error_description as discussed in Section 5.2 of [RFC6749].